Red Hen Publications

 So once again I find myself butting heads with Rowling over her explanations for what she tries to claim has happened in the series, and her excuses for why people have taken the actions she claims they have taken.
 Her explanations all too often simply do not add up, either for the characters as she established them, or under the circumstances she claims were present.
 The puppets’ strings show, they have gotten into a tangle and the lighting is bad..

 “Because I say so,” just isn’t good enough.
 That wasn’t a convincing argument when I was six.
-By this time I flatly do not do not believe her.
+By this time I just flatly do not believe Rowling.
+She makes things up.
+Admiddedly, she gets paid to do so, but I do not have to accept what is obviously false.

 Given that, acto Fudge, the “war” against Voldemort’s terrorists had been openly in progress by the mid-1960s, the chances that Lily Potter was the first person to have ever thrown herself into the firing line to save someone else, crying; ‘No, no kill me instead!’ seems vanishingly unlikely.
 Even if I am correct in my suspicion that the most bloody phase of Voldemort’s campaign for world domination™ was only launched after he learned about the Trelawney Prophecy, it seemed improbable that this scenario had never been enacted.